EPS Pension Increase from ₹1,000 to ₹7,500? Check Now

 Conclusion

 However, many social media posts and messages spread incomplete or misleading information.
-At this stage, it is important to stay updated only through official sources, keep your EPFO records correct, and avoid relying on unverified news.
+At this stage, it is important to stay up-to-date only through official sources, keep your EPFO records correct, and avoid relying on unverified news.
 Any real update will always be announced through official EPFO circulars or government press releases.